Arithmetic diagonal cycles on unitary Shimura varieties: -functions and the relative trace formula

-where the sum runs through the set of cuspidal automorphic representations $\Pi=\Pi_1\boxtimes\Pi_2$ of $G'(\BA_{F_0})$ coming by base change from automorphic representations $\pi$ of unitary groups.
+where the sum runs through the set of cuspidal automorphic representations $\Pi=\Pi_1\boxtimes\Pi_2$ of $G'(\BA_{F_0})$ coming by base change from automorphic representations $\pi$ of (quasi-split) unitary groups.
 Here the distribution $J_{\Pi_v}(f'_v,s) $ is defined by \eqref{loc J Pi}. \end{proposition} \begin{proof}The spectral decomposition, i.e., the first equality, follows from the simple version of the relative trace formula in \cite[Th.\ 2.3]{Z14}.
-Note that in loc.\ cit., the test function $f'$ is required to be ``nice.''
-However, the spectral decomposition only requires the existence of a place $v$ where the function $f_v'$ is essentially the matrix coefficient of a supercuspidal representation.
+Note that in loc.\ cit., the test function $f'$ is required to be ``nice'' with respect to a character of the center $\chi$ of $G'(\BA_{F_0})$.
+However, the spectral decomposition only requires the existence of a place $v$ where the function $f'_{v,\chi_v}$ is a matrix coefficient of a super-cuspidal representation.
+Hence the result holds by the linearity of $J$ under the current assumption.
 Moreover, though only the case $s=0$ is stated in loc.\ cit., the same proof works for all $s\in\BC$.
 The second equality follows from Proposition \ref{p:J Pi}. \end{proof}